mk-fg/reliable-discord-client-irc-daemon/README.rst

 Lines in that section have the usual ``<key> = <regexp>`` form, where <key>
-part can be anything (e.g. comment to explain regexp, like in examples above), and <regexp> value is a regular expression to match against the message in ``<user> #discord.channel-name :: message`` format like that helper-bot msg presented above, and same as can be seen in monitor-channels.
+part can be anything (e.g. comment to explain regexp, like in examples above), and <regexp> value is a regular expression to match against the message in ``<user> #discord.channel-name :: message text`` format like that helper-bot msg presented above, and same as can be seen in monitor-channels.

 Any message received from discord will be matched against all regexps in order, stopping and discarding the message everywhere on first (any) match.